joshferrell/student-portfolio/content/home/about.md

 University of California, Davis.
 Her research uses an intersectional, feminist approach to study inequalities in the food system.
-She engages in public scholarship, as she researches stratification, intersectionality, food studies, and organizations.
+She engages in public scholarship, as she researches stratification, the environment, political economy, food studies, and organizations.
-In her research, she pulls on the methods of ethnography, in depth interviews, content analysis, and network analysis.
+In her research, she pulls on the methods of ethnography, in-depth interviews, geospatial analysis, content analysis, and network analysis.

-Her current public scholarship work focuses on how intersectional inequities, such as gender, race, disability, and homelessness, affect the barriers people face as they try to access food assistance.
-She is also working on projects that examine the embeddedness of food banks in local food systems and the prominence of neoliberalism in the discourse surrounding solving world hunger.
+Her current public scholarship work focuses on how intersectional inequities, such as gender, race, disability, and homelessness, affect the organizational barriers people face as they try to access food assistance.
+She is also working on projects that examine the embeddedness of food banks in local food systems and the pprominent ideologies in the discourse surrounding solving world hunger.
+Her newest project examines the spatial distribution of food banks and the types of communities they are located in.

 <a class="btn cta" href="files/cv.pdf" target="_blank">
     <span>